GRAPHIC-Tech trillion club's wobble in four charts

 Feb 3 (Reuters) - Disappointing earnings from Apple Inc AAPL.O, Alphabet Inc GOOGL.O and Amazon.com AMZN.O on Thursday renewed concerns of a slowdown in demand as consumers and businesses remain cautious about spending amid rising economic uncertainty.

-The tech industry has already laid off thousands of employees in an effort to cut costs as they brace for an impending slowdown.
+The tech industry has already laid off thousands of employees in an effort to cut costs as it braces for an impending slowdown.

 The following graphics highlight the companies' shaky performance in key areas: